alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 Ah!
 Finally!
 Now we have arrived at a formula which can be implemented in $$O(d)$$ operations, where $$d$$ is the dimension of $$x$$.
 We just need to compute the coefficient $$\alpha_t$$, and take a step in the direction opposite to $$a$$.

 An interesting thing to observe here is that large step-sizes $$\eta$$ do not lead to an overly large coefficient $$\alpha_t$$, since $$\eta$$ appears both in the numerator and the denominator.
 Intuitively, this might lead to a more stable learning algorithm - it is less sensitive bad step-size choice.
+In fact, this stability property extends beyond least-squares problems, and you are encouraged to read the excellent paper[^stbl] by Asi and Duchi on stability of such methods.

 # Experiment